 If your eCommerce business sells products, product liability insurance is essential.
 Your products are the center of your operations and the most likely part of your business to lead to potential lawsuits.
 Even if you sell another company's products, you can be held liable for any damages incurred.

-eCommerce Fraud Insurance
+What is eCommerce Fraud Insurance?

 Fraud insurance protects a business from employee theft, forgery, embezzlement, and fraud. eCommerce companies are not immune to internal problems.
 Small businesses are also less likely to be able to bounce back from fraud if they don't have insurance since their financials are more strained.
-It doesn't matter which one of the best banks for eCommerce business you keep your money in if someone with access steals it.
+It doesn't matter which of the best banks for eCommerce business you keep your money in if someone with access steals it.

 Usually, fraud insurance is not needed unless you have multiple employees.
 You can skimp on this one if you're a solo entrepreneur, but it is worth investing in as your business grows.
 White-collar crime rose by over 15% in 2019 and companies estimate an average loss of more than $500,000 when they did occur.
 Unless you have a background in eCommerce accounting, you might not even notice it's happening until it's too late.

-eCommerce Workers Compensation Insurance
+What is eCommerce Workers Compensation Insurance?

 Workers’ compensation insurance covers costs incurred by employees when they become injured or sick while on the job.
 In addition to fines from state and local governments for not having workers’ compensation insurance, you can also be sued by the employee.
 This insurance covers a large portion of legal defense costs which prevents you from spending all of your business' capital.